v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/config/WxMaProperties.md

     WxMaProperties --> Config : contains
 ```

 This code demonstrates the structure of a WeChat Mini Program configuration class WxMaProperties and its nested configuration class Config.
 WxMaProperties uses the @ConfigurationProperties annotation to bind configurations with the "wx.miniapp" prefix, containing a list of Config type.
 The Config class encapsulates core configuration items of the Mini Program such as appid, secret, token, etc., with all fields generating getters/setters via Lombok.
-The class diagram clearly reflects the containment relationship between the main configuration class and nested configuration items, as well as the access control permissions of each property.
+The class diagram clearly reflects the containment relationship between the main configuration class and nested configuration items, as well as the access control permissions of each attribute.

 ### Internal Method Call Graph